 Rights derived from a long-term visa

-- The only rights derived from a long-term visa is the permit to stay beyond the 90 days which the applicant may otherwise stay as a tourist, whether or not he/she requires a visa for that stay.
+- Permit to stay for up to 90 days beyond the time an applicant may otherwise stay as a tourist, whether or not he/she requires a visa for that stay.

 - The applicant will not be issued an Icelandic ID number and is not allowed to work.